-Power BI Vs Tableau: In-depth Comparison in the Analytics Driven World
+Power BI vs Tableau: In-depth Comparison in the Analytics-Driven World

 Power BI is among the most-used BI tools to transform raw data into valid information.
 It empowers organisations by helping them make accurate data-driven decisions regardless of size.
-Here are some of the vital features that Power BI has to offer
+Here are some of the vital features that Power BI has to offer.

 1. Data Connectivity

 With Power BI, you can find ample data connectivity options.
-These features help users to connect to different data sources like spreadsheets, databases, and cloud services.
+These features help users connect to different data sources like spreadsheets, databases, and cloud services.
 This tool supports effortless integration of various popular platforms like Azure, SharePoint, Dynamics 365, and SQL Server.

 2. Data Visualisation